Skip to the content.

 1. Reboot your system after installing Python.

-2. Test your Python installation: Depending on your system, the command to run Python can be python, python3, python3.13, or something similar.
-To test your Python installation (and to make sure that it is correctly added to Windows PATH, in case of Windows), open Command Prompt (cmd), PowerShell or Terminal and type python or python3 (in some cases, python3.xx, where 3.xx indicates the version that you installed) and hit ENTER.
-You can try all three variations to check which one works.
-If Python is correctly installed, you should see something similar to the output I get in my computer:
+To test your Python installation (and to make sure that it is correctly added to Windows PATH), open Command Prompt (cmd) or PowerShell and type python (or, in some cases, python3 or even python3.xx, where 3.xx indicates the version that you installed) and hit ENTER.
+You can try all variations to check which one works.
+If Python is correctly installed, you should see something similar to the output below after entering the correct command to call Python:

 Terminal - Python command